lego12239/conf.tcl/README.md

 Conf syntax
 ===========
 Conf consists from key-value pairs, which can be grouped in sections.
 Whitespaces are ignored.
 Comment can be started by # symbols at almost any place(excluding # inside a quoted string).
 Key, value and section name can consist of any chars exclude any space chars, '=', '#', '"', '[', ']', '{', '}'.
-If there are any of these chars in a key, value or section name, then it should whole key, value or section name must be enclosed in double quotes.
+If a key, value or section name contains any of these characters, then the entire key, value or section name must be enclosed in double quotes.
+In this case, if double quotes appears inside the value, it must be escaped with a backslash(\).

 ABNF of conf syntax:
 ```